njlxyaoxinwei/FactorialApi/README.md

 FactorialApi
 ============
-get the factorial of a nonnegative integer
+gets the factorial of a nonnegative integer